The 7 Deadly Sins of NPS

 It's Time for a Fresh Approach

-Our team at Apex Scoring System, inspired by the deficiencies of NPS, went back to the drawing board to figure out this core question, “How do your customers really feel about your brand?”
+Our team at Apex, inspired by the deficiencies of NPS, went back to the drawing board to figure out this core question, “How do your customers really feel about your brand?”
 Why?
 Because our behavioral science roots tell us it’s the attitudes people hold that guide their actions.

 We began with fundamental principles of behavioral science and psychology.
 And we let evidence and science be our guide.
 No religion or Hail Marys here.
 Where NPS falls short, Apex seeks to go the distance.
 And let’s be clear; we’re not throwing out the baby with the bathwater.
 NPS, on its own, is misleading.
 But if you add the layers of business-wise behavioral science and AI-based intelligence reporting, it can transform into something of value for researchers.